 My first journalism job was as a sportswriter in Minot, North Dakota, in an era when the field was dominated by men.
 Over my decades-long career, I held a variety of writing and editing positions at newspapers in major markets such as Atlanta, Dallas and Detroit.

-My global travels have taken me from the top of Australia’s Sydney Harbour Bridge to the tunnels of the iron ore mines in Kiruna, Sweden, to the open-air museum of moai and ahu on Easter Island (aka Rapa Nui) to Bletchley Park in England, where the brilliant code-breakers solved the mysteries of the German Enigma machine and were credited with shortening World War II by several years.
-And far, far more adventures.
+My global travels have taken me from the top of Australia’s Sydney Harbour Bridge to the tunnels of the iron ore mines in Kiruna, Sweden, to the open-air museum of moai and ahu on Easter Island (aka Rapa Nui), and to Bletchley Park in England, where the brilliant code-breakers solved the mysteries of the German Enigma machine and were credited with shortening World War II by several years.
+And far, far more adventures along the way.

 I’ve written newspaper and magazine articles about such diverse topics as participating in Tokyo’s Sanja Matsuri (see blog post) to visiting a Sami reindeer farm in Inari, Finland, to seeking out the little-known John F. Kennedy Memorial at Runnymede, England, where the Magna Carta was signed in 1215.
 (See my blog for posts about many of these topics.)

 I’m now a freelance writer, editor and blogger.
 I’m also trying to engage a literary agent to sell my manuscript, “Fondly with All My Affection: A World War II Love Story,” based in part on hundreds of letters two New Jersey teenagers — who later became my parents — wrote to each other in 1944-45.
 The image above is an example of one of the letters.